ALL Metrics

 Re-analysis day 59 human fetal retina

 Figure 1.
-NOTCH1 mRNA expression decrease and concomitant chromatin remodeling of the day 59 sample.
+Notch mRNA expression decrease in the day 59 sample.

 Re-analysis day 74 human fetal retina

-Figure 2.
-NOTCH1 mRNA expression decrease and concomitant chromatin remodeling of the day 74 sample.
+Figure 3.
+Notch mRNA expression decrease in the day 74 sample.

 (A) UMAP analysis of the single-cell RNA-seq data identified 15 clusters.
 (B) Dot plot of marker genes.
-Note that early RPC clusters expressed LHX2, PAX6, RAX, and VSX2.
 (C) Monocle3 pseudotime analysis.
 (D) Feature plot of NOTCH1-4.
-Note that NOTCH1 and NOTCH3 expression were prominent in the early RPC clusters.
+Note that NOTCH1, NOTCH2 and NOTCH3 expressions were prominent in the early RPC clusters.
 (E) UMAP analysis of the single-cell ATAC-seq data which was integrated with the single-cell RNA-seq data.
-(F) The coverage plot of the NOTCH1 locus.
-(G) The coverage plot of the NOTCH3 locus.

 Re-analysis day 78 human fetal retina

-Figure 3.
-NOTCH1 mRNA expression decrease and concomitant chromatin remodeling of the day 78 sample.
+Figure 5.
+Notch mRNA expression decrease in the day 78 sample.

-(A) UMAP analysis of the single-cell RNA-seq data identified 17 clusters.
+(A) UMAP analysis of the single-cell RNA-seq data identified 18 clusters.
 (B) Dot plot of marker genes.
-Note that early RPC clusters expressed LHX2, PAX6, RAX, and VSX2.
 (C) Monocle3 pseudotime analysis.
-(D) Feature plot of NOTCH1-4.
-Note that NOTCH1 and NOTCH3 expression were prominent in early RPC clusters.
+(D) Feature plot of NOTCH1- 4.
+Note that NOTCH1, NOTCH2 and NOTCH3 expressions were prominent in early RPC clusters.
 (E) UMAP analysis of the single-cell ATAC-seq data which was integrated with the single-cell RNA-seq data.
-(F) The coverage plot of the NOTCH1 locus.
-(G) The coverage plot of the NOTCH3 locus.

 Discussion

-The involvement of Notch signaling in cell fate choices is well documented, including in Drosophila neurogenesis29 and mammalian biliary development.30 Although the regulation of Notch receptor expression is necessary for these processes, to the best of our knowledge, few studies have used genome-wide investigations of the underlying molecular mechanisms.
+The involvement of Notch signaling in cell fate choices is well documented, including in Drosophila neurogenesis39 and mammalian biliary development.40 Although the regulation of Notch receptor expression is necessary for these processes, to the best of our knowledge, few studies have used genome-wide investigations of the underlying molecular mechanisms.
 To examine chromatin remodeling in such regulatory mechanisms, we re-analyzed a single-cell RNA-seq and ATAC-seq dataset from developing retinas in which differentiation trajectories were well characterized.
-By re-analyzing three independent samples, we observed chromatin remodeling in part of the NOTCH1 locus, concomitant with changes in its mRNA expression during RPC differentiation.
+By re-analyzing three independent samples, we observed chromatin remodeling in the NOTCH1 locus, which contains multiple binding motifs for transcription factors, concomitant with changes in its mRNA expression during RPC differentiation.
+On genome-wide scale, we also found that the binding motifs for LHX2, RAX and VSX2 were significantly enriched in the early RPCs, and that the footprinting analysis supported actual bindings of these transcription factors to those motifs.
+These findings supported global interactions between the transcription factors (LHX2, RAX and VSX2) and their binding motifs, suggesting that the early RPC differentiation accompanied chromatin remodeling in association with multiple transcription factor bindings although the NOTCH1 locus-specific investigation was not achieved owing to technical limitations.
+In summary, the present study highlights that the fine-tuned regulation of Notch receptor expressions occurs at an epigenetic level.

 Finally, we note that further investigations, such as a large deletion of these regions, will be needed to evaluate the contribution of the identified chromatin remodeling to the differential expression of Notch receptors in RPC subsets.